mitre/test-harness-interface/PopHealth Record Match Interface.md

 - [Practitioner](http://www.hl7.org/implement/standards/fhir/practitioner.html)

-The messasge header will contain one or two data elements that reference a Parameters resource that appears in an entry element in the message.
+The message header will contain one or two data elements that reference a Parameters resource that appears in an entry element in the message.
 The Parameters resource provides information that allows the record matching system to construct and then invoke a FHIR Search operation in order to retrieve data to process.

 One data element is provided when the record matching system is expected to identify records that are potentially duplicates in the data set.
 Two data elements are provided when the record matcher is being directed to look in the first data set (i.e., master record list) for potential matches of each of the records in the second data set (i.e., query list).